joehahn/grid_walker/README.md

 ![](figs/grid_test.png)
 Note the _m_ cell, which appears to be 'shadowed' by wall W; agents starting here fail to find goal G before exhausting all of there turns.
-Similarly, agents starting in the two _p_ cells seem to be in the shadow of pit P, and they fail to find the goal.
+Similarly, agents starting in the two _p_ cells seem to be in the shadow of pit P, and the AI drives these agents into the pit instead of the goal.
 However the fix is simple, just double the number of games played when training the model; seting N_training_games=3000 and retrain and retest will show that the retrained AI wins 100% of the time when the agent is started at all possible